Nuggets vs. Timberwolves: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- In 56 of 82 games this season, Denver and its opponents have combined to total more than 222.5 points.
+- Denver and its opponents have combined to score more than 223.5 points in 55 of 82 games this season.

-- The average total in Denver's games this year is 228.3, 5.8 more than this matchup's over/under.
+- Denver's outings this year have an average point total of 228.3, 4.8 more points than this game's over/under.

-- So far this season, the Nuggets have compiled a 45-37-0 record against the spread.

 Timberwolves Betting Records & Stats

-- Minnesota has combined with its opponents to score more than 222.5 points in 49 of 82 games this season.
+- Minnesota and its opponents have combined to score more than 223.5 points in 46 of 82 games this season.

-- Minnesota has a 231.6-point average over/under in its matchups this season, 9.1 more points than this game's total.
+- Minnesota has a 231.6-point average over/under in its contests this season, 8.1 more points than this game's point total.

-- So far this season, Minnesota has put together a 38-43-0 record against the spread.

-- The Timberwolves have come away with 21 wins in the 43 contests they have been listed as the underdogs in this season.

-- This season, Minnesota has won 15 of its 31 games, or 48.4%, when it is the underdog by at least +115 on the moneyline.
+- Minnesota has a record of 8-11, a 42.1% win rate, when it is set as the underdog by +155 or more by sportsbooks this season.

-- Minnesota has an implied victory probability of 46.5% according to the moneyline set for this matchup.
+- Minnesota has an implied victory probability of 39.2% according to the moneyline set by oddsmakers for this matchup.

 Nuggets vs. Timberwolves Over/Under Stats (Regular Season)